pawan-suthar1537/linkedin_clone-next/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Description

+This LinkedIn clone is a web application built using Next.js, Clerk, Cloudinary, and MongoDB.
+The app allows users to sign up, log in, and create posts with text and images.
+Authenticated users can like and comment on posts, fostering engagement.
+Key features include secure authentication, real-time updates, and a responsive design, providing a seamless user experience across all devices

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.